Kinovea/kinovea-docs/source/observation/playback_ui.rst

 For example if a video is filmed at 240 fps and saved into a file as 24 fps, the video will normally play back at 10% of the real world speed.
 In this case the speed control will go from 0 to 20% with a mid-point at 10%.

+.. warning:: If the video cannot be played back at its nominal speed for performance reasons the playback speed value will automatically be lowered down.

+    Performance for playing back depends on the displayed image size, the frame rate and the file format.

 6. Playback controls
 --------------------